jamesfmackenzie/chocolatekeen/README.md

 On PlayStation Vita, use D-Pad or left analog for movement/navigation, Cross for jump/confirm, Circle for pogo or back, Square to fire, Triangle for status, and Start for confirm.
 For the full context-sensitive Vita mapping table, see [PlayStation Vita Controls](docs/vita-controls.md).

 ## Releases
 Downloadable game packages are published on <a href="https://github.com/jamesfmackenzie/chocolatekeen/releases">GitHub Releases</a>.
-All versions come packaged as zip files with game data.
-Just extract and run.
+Desktop and WebAssembly builds are published as zip files with game data; PlayStation Vita builds are published as `.vpk` packages.
 On Linux, you'll need the <a href="https://wiki.libsdl.org/Installation#Linux.2FUnix" target="_blank">SDL 2.0 runtime</a> installed.
-Other versions come pre-packaged with SDL.
+Other release packages include what they need to run.

 * <a href="https://github.com/jamesfmackenzie/chocolatekeen/releases/latest">Latest release</a> - includes Linux, WebAssembly, Windows x86, Windows x64, and PlayStation Vita packages

 ### Episodes Two and Three
 The downloadable releases above come packaged with Commander Keen "Invasion of the Vorticons" Episode One: Marooned on Mars.
 But the engine supports the entire Vorticons trilogy.

-If you have Episode Two or Three, drop the level/data files into the GAMEDATA folder as follows:
+For desktop builds, if you have Episode Two or Three, drop the level/data files into the `GAMEDATA` folder as follows:

     .
-    ├── chocolate-keen.exe
+    ├── chocolate-keen
     └── GAMEDATA
         ├── KEEN1
         |   └── ...
 Episode One level data (pre-packaged)